-Would you criticize fast food, if you have a fast food chain?
+Would you criticize fast food if you have a fast food chain?

-Would you criticize brainwashing movies, if you have a motion picture studio?
+Would you criticize brainwashing movies if you have a motion picture studio?

 3.Do they sell Photoshop photos, sex, illusions, macho nonsense or any other form of pipe dreams?

-If the content you are reading contains tons of material that tries to hit the pleasure centers of the brain through sexual suggestive images, your guard can easily go down.
-It’s like watching a movie with really attractive cast, but dangerous underlying messages.
+If the content you are reading contains tons of material hitting the pleasure centers of the brain through sexually suggestive images, your guard can easily go down.
+It’s like watching a movie with a really attractive cast but dangerous underlying messages.
 You stay for the actors and the sex appeal while your subconscious mind soaks us up the hidden memo.
-Be careful, those Trojan horse attacks could be dangerous.
+Be careful, Trojan horse attacks are deadly.

-4.Do they have a mystic following consisting of dick riders? (sorry for bad language)
+4.Do they have a mystic following consisting of dick riders?

-The only thing more annoying than the self-proclaimed experts are their brainwashed followers, who are essential to increasing king’s power.
+The only thing more annoying than the self-proclaimed experts are their brainwashed followers who are essential to increasing the king’s power.
 If you are dealing with worshipers who cannot admit that their idols can sometimes be wrong, you cannot expect objective assessment from those people.
 They are not thinking clearly and cannot offer you “clean” information.

 5.Are they changing their ground beliefs too frequently?

+I get it.
+Nobody is perfect!
 I have been wrong many times in my life.
 We live and learn, as they say.
 Your beliefs and ideas could change multiple times over the course of your life.
-However, in this case I am talking about 180 degrees turns with one single goal in mind – profit of some kind.
+However, in this case, I am talking about 180 degrees turns with one single goal in mind – profit.

 Con men are flexible and can switch their colors in the blink of an eye.
 We all have to be careful because the middle finger that’s behind the back of our idols may one day be in our faces.